jswamina-redhat/ocp-documentation/platform_enablement/etcd_backups_knowledge_share.md

 - The cluster has lost the majority of control plane hosts (quorum loss)
 - An administrator has deleted something critical and must restore to recover the cluster

-[Warning]
-Restoring to a previous cluster state is a destructive and destabilizing action to take on a running cluster.
+> **_WARNING:_**  Restoring to a previous cluster state is a destructive and destabilizing action to take on a running cluster.
 This should only be used as a last resort.

 If you are able to retrieve data using the Kubernetes API server, then `etcd` is available and you should not restore using an etcd backup.